cilium/cilium.io/src/posts/2021-05-11-cni-benchmark/index.md

 - **Wireguard vs IPsec:** Somewhat surprising, even though Wireguard has been able to achieve higher maximum throughputs in our tests, IPsec can be more efficient in terms of CPU resources to achieve the same throughput.
-This is very likely strictly dependant on the availability of AES-NI CPU instructions which allow to offload the crypto work for IPsec whereas Wireguard cannot benefit from this.
+This is very likely strictly dependent on the availability of AES-NI CPU instructions which allow to offload the crypto work for IPsec whereas Wireguard cannot benefit from this.
 The cards will obviously turn when AES-NI offload is not available.